brucemack/hello-obd2/README.md

 which is a cheap substitute for the FT232.
 The only tricky thing with these clone Nano boards can be getting the right USB driver for the CH340 chip.

+Hookup notes:
+* Pin D9 on the Nano goes to pin 2 (yellow)  on the ISO-9141 board
+* Pin D8 on the Nano goes to pin 1 (green) on the ISO-9141 board
+* Pin D2 on the Nano goes to pin 3 (white) on the ISO-9141 board
+* Pin GND on the Nano goes to pin 5 (black) on the  ISO-9141 board

 Demo Pictures (Nano)
 ====================

-Here's the complete setup, attached to my [ECU Simulator](https://github.com/brucemack/ecu-sim).
+Here's the complete setup, attached to my [ECU Simulator](https://github.com/brucemack/ecu-sim):

 ![Nano Demonstration Setup](images/IMG_0832.jpeg)